 6-7 lbs of fresh, ripe tomatoes (in season, preferably), roughly chopped

 Lightly oil a baking sheet pan with olive oil.
 Spread out tomato puree and place in oven.
-Cook for about 2 hours and then turn over the puree with a spatula, spreading it out.
-Return to oven.
-Cook for another hour and turn puree over again.
-Cook until the puree has turned into a paste and is very thick, maybe an hour more.
+Cook for about 3 to 4 hours, checking every 30 minutes or so and stirring if the edges are starting to get dark.
+Cook until the puree has turned into a paste and is very thick.
+If the tomatoes are darkening a little too quickly, turn the oven down to 300 degrees.

 Cool puree and store in a small glass jar in the refrigerator.
 You can top it off with a little olive oil and sea salt if you like.
 It will last for several months.